QSmally/QDB/README.md

 # QDB4
-## An optimised SQL database
+## An optimised, document-based SQL database

 [[Contribute](#issues-contributing--license)] [[Documentation](https://github.com/QSmally/QDB/blob/v4/Documentation/Index.md)]

-> QDB is a high level database module which is based around JavaScript Objects.
-Connect to multiple files, apart or in an optimised pool.
+> QDB is a synchronous database module reliant on JavaScript object-documents with multiple levels of optimisation built into it.

 # Main Features